Saturn Devouring His Son: Composition and interpretations

 Goya depicts a large figure feasting on a human form.
-The figure's head and part of the left arm have already been consumed.
+The human head and part of the left arm have already been consumed.
 The right arm has probably been eaten too, though it could be folded in front of the body and held in place by the larger figure's thumbs.
 The larger figure is on the point of taking another bite from the left arm; as he looms from the darkness, his mouth gapes and his eyes bulge widely.
 The only other brightness in the picture comes from the white flesh, the red blood of the corpse, and the white knuckles of the larger figure as he digs his fingers into the back of the body.

-Various interpretations of the meaning of the picture have been offered: the conflict between youth and old age, time as the devourer of all things, the wrath of God and an allegory of the situation in Spain, where the fatherland consumed its own children in wars and revolution.
-There have been explanations rooted in Goya's relationships with his own son, Xavier, the only of his six children to survive to adulthood, or with his live-in housekeeper and possible mistress, Leocadia Weiss; the sex of the body being consumed cannot be determined with certainty.
-If Goya made any notes on the picture, they have not survived, as he never intended the picture for public exhibition.
+Various interpretations of the meaning of the picture have been offered: the conflict between youth and old age, time as the devourer of all things, the wrath of God and an allegory of the situation in Spain, where the fatherland consumed its children in wars and revolution.
+There have been explanations rooted in Goya's relationships with his son, Javier, the only of his six children to survive to adulthood, or with his live-in housekeeper and possible mistress, Leocadia Zorrilla; the sex of the body being consumed cannot be determined with certainty.
+If Goya made any notes on the picture, they did not survive, as he never intended the picture for public exhibition.

-The mood of the painting is in stark contrast to Rubens's Saturn, as the central figure is acting out of madness rather than calculating reason, and the consumed figure is completely lifeless rather than in clear pain.
-It is very likely Goya had seen Rubens's Saturn in his life, but the degree to which inspiration was taken (if any) is unknown.
+The mood of the painting is in stark contrast to Rubens' Saturn, as the central figure is acting out of madness rather than calculating reason, and the consumed figure is completely lifeless rather than in clear pain.
+Goya had likely seen Rubens' Saturn in his life, but the degree to which inspiration was taken (if any) is unknown.
 Goya made a chalk drawing of the same subject in 1796–97: it showed a figure biting on the leg of one person while he holds another to eat, with none of the gore or madness of the later work.